live-neos/liveneos/README.md

 # liveneos
 News reinvented for age of AI.
+Your private news editor.
 Launching in Jan 2025.